Events

 FieldTypeDescription

-dataEventDataPayload — JSON, Arrow RecordBatch, or Avro.
+dataEventDataPayload — JSON, Arrow RecordBatch, Avro, or raw bytes.

 subjectstringTask name that produced the event.